 For deep scratches, consider using scouring cleaners with oxalic acid or sandpaper for metal scratches.
 Be cautious not to scrub too hard to avoid damaging the tile surface.

-If the scratches extend through the glazed surface, or if small area of the scratched area is too large, it’s best to replace the tile.
+If the scratches extend through the glazed surface, or if the scratched area is too large, it’s best to replace the tile.
 This is particularly common in high-traffic commercial areas.

 Establish a regular cleaning routine, especially in high-traffic areas.
 Use a soft cloth or sponge to scrub to avoid scratching the surface.